fiesta/apidocs/message-middleware-api.rst

 The use of HTTPS for your message hook is recommended, but not required.

-Fiesta signs all of it's requests to your message hook, so you can verify that posted messages are actually from Fiesta.
+Fiesta signs all of its requests to your message hook, so you can verify that posted messages are actually from Fiesta.
 There are three relevant header fields included with each request: